clint-kristopher-morris/llm-guided-evolution/README.md

 Then follow the instructions to prepare the CIFAR10 dataset in the [ExquisiteNetV2 README](./sota/ExquisiteNetV2/README.md)

 This code has been tested on Python 3.12

+### Setup -- Pointnet++

+This code utilizes [pointnet_pointnet2_pytroch](https://github.com/yanx27/Pointnet_Pointnet2_pytorch) which is copied into the sota directory.

+First install dependencies using `conda env create -f environment.yml`

+Then follow the instructions to prepare the modelnet40 dataset in the [pointnet_pointnet2_pytroch](https://github.com/yanx27/Pointnet_Pointnet2_pytorch/README.md)
+(if this is being run on PACE-ICE, then there is no need to acquire the dataset as the path already points to modelnet40)

+Necessary changes needed to run the LLMGE on Pointnet++ is to change all paths in to your own paths in your directory (all paths point to my absolute directory).
+  - run_improved.py line 311 the python runline
+  - src/cfg/constants.py
+  - If you are utilizing a local LLM in constants.py make sure the path to that model is updated, if you have the huggingface paid version then comment out all of new_server.py and LLM_MODEL_PATH in constants.py
+  - If there are more changes that need to be made elsewhere I apologize

+If all changes above have been made run bash run.sh and you should be able to use the framework.

+This code has been tested on Python 3.9

 ### Autonomous Model Evolution:
 _____